-->

 Are all sealers the same?

-Not all sealers are the same.
-Some sealers last for 1 year, 5 years, or even 10 years.
-There are even some sealers that form a permanent bond & barrier for utmost durability & stain protection (they are costly though).
-We use 1 year sealer.
+Not all sealers are equal and a few are able to protect your countertops for 10 to 15 years when properly maintained.
+There are even some sealers that form a permanent bond & barrier for utmost durability & stain protection.

 What is honed granite?

-Granite that is "honed" has a textured finish that is less reflective than polished granite.
+Granite that is "honed" has a textured finish that is less reflective that polished granite.
 This gives a softer matte appearance to the stone.
 There is also leather texture to choose from.

 Can I put hot pans and dishes on my granite countertops?